What Is Amazon Prime Day and Why Should I Care?

 Disclosure: Author did not own any of the above at the time the article was written.

-Stocks Going Ex Dividend the Fourth Week of April
+Stocks Going Ex Dividend the Fifth Week of June

 Here is our latest update on the stock trading technique called ‘Buying Dividends,’ also commonly referred to as ‘Dividend Capture.’
 This is the process of buying stocks before the ex dividend date and selling the stock shortly after the ex date at about the same price, yet still being entitled to the dividend.